gohanko/appconfigs/README.md

-# application-configurations
+# appconfigs
-Settings and configuration files for applications that I use.
+Configurations for applications I use